CoffeeVampir3/Graphify/Readme.md

 # Turn Anything Into a Graph!

-Graphify is a Unity Api for quickly and easily making anything into a graph!
+Graphify is an ultra-lightweight Unity Api for quickly and easily making anything into a graph!
+It's 100% built using Unity's new UI Toolkit, and allows users to easily extend the graph using their own UI Toolkit code.
+Games can be very computationally expensive, so the graph has completely seperated the runtime and the editor components, meaning there's absolutely nothing that will slow down your games runtime!
+With an easy to use API based on Siccity's xNode API there's nothing that can hold you back from graphifying your game.

 ### Installing: